Mathematics

 Algebra 2

-In Algebra 2, students continue learning to use mathematics to recognize, generalize, and represent patterns in our world and to make predictions based on those patterns.
-The main theme of the course is understanding functions and building mathematical models for input-output relationships that are ubiquitous in everyday life.
-Students examine projectile motion, population growth, compound interest, and common logarithmic scales such as the Richter scale to learn about different ways that variables are used in linear, quadratic, higher-degree polynomial, exponential, and logarithmic functions.
-Students increase their fluency with graphing programs and analytical software, use basic principles of statistics to analyze real-world data, and advance their skills in trigonometry.
+How can we use mathematics to understand and describe patterns found in our world?
+Algebra 2 investigates this question through the study of algebraic functions and by building mathematical models for input-output relationships that are ubiquitous in everyday life.
+Students examine projectile motion, suspension bridges, population growth, compound interest, and common logarithmic scales, such as the Richter scale, to learn about different ways that variables are used in linear, quadratic, higher-degree polynomial, exponential, and logarithmic functions.
+Students demonstrate their understanding through quizzes, written assignments showcasing applied problem-solving strategies, and cumulative unit write-ups of skills and concepts.
+Prerequisite: Geometry

 Calculus 1